S/3 Emulators

 Currently I am working on a connection between a real System/3 operator panel and the emulator.

-The hardware is finished and the software (modified SIMH S/3 emulator) is about 90% done.
+The hardware is finished and the software (modified SIMH S/3 emulator) is done.

 Here are some pictures.
-The black box behind the panel is a 19" Industrial PC, the first type IBM made.
+The black box behind the panel is an 19" Industrial PC, the first type IBM made.

-Two PCB's, as shown in the next picture, are needed to interface between the panel and the PC.
+Two PCB's (as shown in the last picture) are needed to interface between the panel and the PC.

 .

-A modified IBM Composer Selectric connected via a RS232 connection is used to replace the IBM 5471.
+A modified IBM Composer Selectric connected via a RS232 connection is used to emulate the IBM 5471.

 Currently I have CCP running on this system.
-I am now working on a 3277-2 converter to connect a reel
+Dutch Owen is now working on a TN3270 connection with CCP

 See also my 5496 project.